stemoutreach/PathfinderBot/README.md

 * Use sample code or create your own programs to compete on the obstacle course.
 * Develop strategic approaches and customize robot behaviors to achieve optimal performance.

+### 8. Navigate through the course

+* use the april tags to navidgate the course
+* Pickup and transport the blocks to the end

 ---